 First, it proposes to expand the ILSFA Community Solar sub-program, allocating \$100 million to provide additional REC incentives.
 Second, it proposes to expand the ILSFA Residential sub-program, allocating \$30 million to provide additional REC incentives.
 Third, it requests \$25 million to provide grants to local non-profits to replicate and expand the Bright Neighborhoods model currently being piloted by the Program Administrator.
-For the expansion of the existing ILSFA Residential and Community Solar sub-programs, the IPA proposes that the funding be deposited into the Renewable Energy Resources Fund.
+For the expansion of the existing ILSFA Residential and Community Solar sub-programs, the IPA proposes that will deposit the funding be deposited into the Renewable Energy Resources Fund.
 The IPA may only award REC contracts that provide incentives through either the RERF or utility-collected funds.
 As a result, any transfer of funding from IFA to the Agency's general budget would not be usable for REC incentives.
 Per Section 1-56(b-5) of the IPA Act, "[a]fter the receipt of all payments required by Section 16-115D of the Public Utilities Act, no additional funds shall be deposited into the Illinois Power Agency Renewable Energy Resources Fund unless directed by order of the Commission."
-Therefore, in this 2024 Plan the Agency requests that the Commission include in its Final Order an authorization for the IFA/Climate Bank to deposit funds granted to that agency by the U.S. E.P.A. through the Greenhouse Gas Reduction Fund Solar for All program into the Renewable Energy Resources Fund for the purposes described above. will be based on input from stakeholders and the gaps and needs identified by the IPA and the Program Administrator after the first several years of implementing the Illinois Solar for All Program.
-The IPA encourages all of its stakeholders to participate in the upcoming feedback opportunities that will be hosted by the Illinois Finance Authority.
+Therefore, in this 2024 Plan the Agency requests that the Commission include in its Final Order an authorization for the IFA/Climate Bank to deposit funds granted to that agency by the U.S. E.P.A. through the Greenhouse Gas Reduction Fund Solar for All program into the Renewable Energy Resources Fund for the purposes described above.